 Due to COVID-19 pandemic, and in an effort to support the health of our campus community and the public, The Catherine G. Murphy Gallery will be closed during the 2020–2021 academic year (September–May).
 Instead, we invite you to engage in apART, a series of virtual visual arts programming such as special online exhibitions and events, video tours of the fine art collection and more!
 We invite you to connect here until the gallery reopens.
 Events added regularly, please visit again soon!

-Please join us for a virtual simple soup lunch while you enjoy videos and stories by our students to help celebrate our 10 year anniversary.
+Join us for a virtual simple soup lunch while you enjoy videos and stories by our students to help celebrate our 10th anniversary.

 Speculative Futures, Present Imaginations was designed to complement the annual conference of the Octavia E. Butler Literary Society, presented online and co-sponsored by the Abigail Quigley McCarthy Center for Women at St.Catherine University, in honor of International Women’s Day.
 This year’s conference, The Confluence: Octavia E. Butler at theIntersection of Cultural Critique and Climate Collapse, takes place March 6-7, 2021, and recognizes the work of Butler through scholarship, discussion, community engagement and art.